hatakkey/MAG-cups/docs/5G_session_verification.md

 ```

-Also a clear command from CP can be used via the predefined script:
+Also a clear command from CP can be used via the predefined script to clear the single session or 10 session
 as the call trace was still running you will the debug for the clear session

 ```bash